ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Pre-occultation data

-The optical-to-infrared spectral energy distribution (SED) is shown in Figure \ref{pic:sed}.
+The optical-to-infrared spectral energy distribution (SED) based on the pre-occultation photometry is shown in Figure \ref{pic:sed}.
 Pan-STARRS photometry is saturated at just around the brightness of our target \citep{magn13}, so we use SkyMapper Southern Survey photometry \citep{onk24}.
 The source is detected in the Two Micron All Sky Survey (2MASS; \citealt{skru06}) and in the Wide-field Infrared Survey Explorer (WISE; \citealt{wrig10}) data.
-The source is not in the All-Sky Akari Point Source Catalog \citep{mura07} and is not covered by Herschel data.
+The source is not in the All-Sky Akari Point Source Catalog \citep{mura07} and is not covered by {\it Herschel} data.
 There is clearly an infrared excess well above the stellar photosphere, likely due to a presence of a circumstellar dust disk.
+We subtract the best-fit photospheric contribution, power-law interpolate between the observed fluxes between $2-24$\micron\ and integrate the total flux of the disk between these wavelengths.
+Assuming that the emission from the disk is isotropic (which is not necessarily a good assumption) and multiplying the observed flux by $4\pi d_*^2$ (where $d_*$ is the distance to the star) we obtain a disk luminosity of $L_{\rm disk}=0.63 L_{\odot}$.